arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 #### 3.4.1 Buddying

+What this is:

+Why we do this:

+How we do this:

 This work will be carried out on an ongoing basis.

 - act as the first point of contact to an apprentice or new joiner
 - assist them with their issues in preference to doing other work

 #### 3.4.2 Line Management of Permanent Staff

+What this is:

+Why we do this:

+How we do this:

 This work will be carried out on an ongoing basis.